fdelacruz/rainbow-cannon-academy/README.md

-flashforward
+Rainbow Cannon Academy
 ============

-flashcard memorization plus game
+flashcard memorization game

 Project intention:

-Flashforward is a web application designed to make the painstaking process of studying flashcards more enjoyable by adding a game component.
+Rainbow Cannon Academy is a web application designed to make the painstaking process of studying flashcards more enjoyable by adding a game component.

 Technology used:
 - Rails